osate/osate2/core/org.osate.help/html/plugins/MassAnalysis.md

 Here are some assumptions about the relationship between these three properties and their use in the model.
 * *Gross and net weight invariant*: The gross weight of a component is expected to be the sum of its own net weight and the gross weights of its directly contained part, aka. the net weights of all its parts recursively.
 * *Gross and/or net weight*: The analysis does not require the user to specify both the gross and net weight.
-* *Leaves in the component hierarchy*: For components without subcomponents the net and gross weight are expecteds to be the same.
+* *Leaves in the component hierarchy*: For components without subcomponents the net and gross weight are expected to be the same.
 Since they can be used interchangably users only need to specify one and the tool will use either one.
 * *Who needs to have this property*: The analysis assumes the processes, thread groups, threads, virtual buses, and virtual buses do not have weights, thus, skip them.
 For the other components it is currently up to the user to supply the properties.
 The analysis will report components components without weight properties.
 * *Is weight limit necessary*: Weight limit is only necessary for the top level system.
 In this case you will get an analysis that compares the actual weight all the system parts against the limit.
 If you put weight limits on parts as well you get the effect of compositional mass budgeting and analysis.
-For large scale systems the impact of changes in actual weight of a part will then be partically buffered by resource reserves at each system level with a weight limit as budget.
+For large scale systems the impact of changes in actual weight of a part will then be partially buffered by resource reserves at each system level with a weight limit as budget.

 ##Weight Consistency Checks and Analysis##

 The mass analysis is invoked on an instance model.
 It performs three types of analysis and consistency checking:
 * *Consistency between gross and net weights*:  For each layer in the system hierarchy the analysis will report inconsistencies between the assigned net and gross weights of components and their subcomponents.
-* *Weight limits as budgets*: The analysis will compare the weight limits of the subcomponents against the weight limit of a component to ensure that the budget assigned to subcomponments do not exceed the available resource (mass) for the component.
+* *Weight limits as budgets*: The analysis will compare the weight limits of the subcomponents against the weight limit of a component to ensure that the budget assigned to subcomponents do not exceed the available resource (mass) for the component.
 The analysis will identify and report reserves, i.e., when the subcomponent weight limit totals are below the component total.
 It also reports the the subcomponent total exceeds the limit.
-* *Compare actuals against budgets*:  For each layer of the system hierarchy the analysis compares the actual against the budget, i.e., the sum of net or the repspective gross weight agains the weight limit.
+* *Compare actuals against budgets*:  For each layer of the system hierarchy the analysis compares the actual against the budget, i.e., the sum of net or the respective gross weight against the weight limit.
 It will report any cases when the actual exceeds the weight limit.
-If ther eis a discrepancy between the net and gross weights - as discussed above - the analysis will use the larger number when propagating actual weights up the hierarchy.
+If there is a discrepancy between the net and gross weights - as discussed above - the analysis will use the larger number when propagating actual weights up the hierarchy.

 ##Weight Analysis Reports##